gkesh/ExOsLibraryManagement/README.md

 7. CriteriaQuery and ParameterizedExpression

 I know, its such a generic thing to do, library management system.
-Well what can I say, I just thought maybe it will be cool if i did generic stuff but put a lot of effort on it.

-The result was good but I wont get back the time that i wasted on this.
-If anyone sees this and bothers to use it, please make your own judgement.
+But I was handed me a lemon of a project and I thought I would make a lemonade out of it.

 Create a Database called exos on your xampp mysql dbms.